willfaught/paige/README.md

 an anchor around the page title, if any.
 If the page or site parameter `math` is set to true, math typesetting is enabled with KaTeX.

-List and term pages show page titles and descriptions per month and year in descending order.
-An empty list has a "Nothing here" body.

-Taxonomy pages list term links in an inline, unordered, sorted list.

-The 404 page has a "Not Found" header, and no body.

 If `partials/head.html` exists in the site, it is included at the end of the head tag.
 If `partials/body.html` exists in the site, it is included at the end of the body tag.